The Blueprint for Building a $50 Million Hard Money Loan Portfolio

 How Many Loans Can One Processor Handle

 This question comes up constantly.
 Our processor has handled 30 plus loans in a single month.
 That is very doable once systems are in place.
-Consistently, low twenties is comfortable.
-Five to eight deals with constant overwhelm means your processor is still learning.
+Consistently, low 20’s per month is comfortable.
+5-8 deals with constant overwhelm means your processor is still learning.
 Once everything is systematized, volume stops being the issue.

 One exception.
-If your portfolio is full of messy deals, processing capacity drops.
-Clean fix and flip deals with strong borrowers process fast.
+If your portfolio is full of messy deals, processing capacity drops but clean and simple fix and flip deals with strong borrowers process fast.
 Hairy deals with low credit borrowers, multiple cross collateralized properties, and complicated entity structures eat up time.
-Keep your portfolio 90% clean and processing stays efficient.
+Keep your portfolio 90% clean and simple, and processing stays efficient.

 Hiring from the Mortgage Industry